The Food Standards Agency (FSA) is known as the ‘Controller’ of the personal data provided to us.

 All the personal data we process is located on servers within the European Union.
 Our cloud based services have been procured through the government framework agreements and these services have been assessed against the national cyber security centre cloud security principles.

-No third parties have access to your personal data unless the law allows them to do so.
+No other third parties will have access to your personal data unless the law allows them to do so.
 In line with this commitment your information may be passed to the Parliamentary and Health Service Ombudsman.

 You have a right to see the information we hold on you by making a request in writing to the email address below.
 If at any point you believe the information we process on you is incorrect you can request to have it corrected.
 If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer who will investigate the matter.